Bhargavi-Krish-15/RubyExercise/RubyExercise_output.md

 ![image](https://user-images.githubusercontent.com/95071003/147758471-015f7201-4e1c-4c76-95c7-df7bb36c155d.png)

 Writing %{Ruby is fun.} is equivalent to "Ruby is fun."
-Writing %Q{ Ruby is fun. } is equivalent to " Ruby is fun. " Writing %q[Ruby is fun.] is equivalent to  'Ruby is fun.'(single quotes)
+Writing %Q{ Ruby is fun. } is equivalent to " Ruby is fun. "(double quotes) Writing %q{Ruby is fun.} is equivalent to  'Ruby is fun.'(single quotes)

 Exercise -10: What was that?